n0connect/n0px/ARCHITECTURE_RFC.md

 ## Introduction

-This RFC specifies PX-QSDA (Prime/Composite Classification with Differential Privacy), a three-layer distributed system for cryptographic number generation, verification, and machine learning classification.
+This RFC specifies n0px (Prime Number Distribution and Analysis in Extended Space), a three-layer distributed system for cryptographic number generation, verification, and machine learning classification.

 **Architecture Components:**